Contemplating your conference website design but not sure where to start? We’ve got you covered.

 Once you’ve done this, you can map out the journey you want visitors to take.
 (A typical delegate’s journey could be: Homepage > Submission page > Abstract management software > Confirmation page.)

 Once you have a clear idea of the main paths, start wireframing your conference website structure.
-Your site structure should be logical and simple, with no more than seven main categories.
+You could think of using a web hosting platform but your site structure should be logical and simple, with no more than seven main categories.
 The most important pages of your website should be easy to find.
 Your website structure might look something like this:

 A common website structure we see on Ex Ordo conferences